BEGINNING TO LIVE ON PAYCHECK TO PAYCHECK

 TIP-2 # ALWAYS WORK TO LEARN

 98% of graduates just after college go to search for jobs.
 They entered where they have no interest.
-Or they just want to earn money what else employer gives them.
+Or they just want to earn money what else the employer gives them.
 They are happy but they don’t know they are doing wrong.

-Give some time yourself to think what your interest is.
+Give some time to think about what your interest is.
 And then choose your industry.
 Work there to learn to enhance your skills.
 It is very important to who you work for than what you do.